JasonJCross/xUnitTestTrainingMitBowling/Questions/ReadMe.md

 # TODO: Create Unit Tests and find the problems with this code

-There is a few errors in the BowlingStandard App
+There are a few errors in the BowlingStandard App

 * Start creating baseline tests for [Balls.cs](https://github.com/JasonJCross/xUnitTestTrainingMitBowling/blob/main/Questions/BowlingStandard/Balls.cs)
 * Then create tests for [Frame.cs](https://github.com/JasonJCross/xUnitTestTrainingMitBowling/blob/main/Questions/BowlingStandard/Frame.cs)